sbthepotato/F1-Fantasy-Graphs/README.md

 # f1 fantasy graphs

-A basic website to view a history of previous years fantasy f1 results since the official site clears results year after year.
+A website to view the history of previous years fantasy f1 results since the official website clears the results year after year.

-The website is just pure HTML and CSS with iframes from Google Sheets for all the data.
+The content on website is loaded from some .csv files and processed using javascript when the page loads.
+The graphs are made using the chart.js library.

 Link to the website:
 https://sbthepotato.github.io/F1-Fantasy-Graphs/